bbulson/pdf-form-validator/README.md

 🎯 Engineering Goals

-Automated PDF form population using Apache PDFBox
+Automated PDF form population using Apache PDFBox<br>

-Visual validation through annotated output files
+Visual validation through annotated output files<br>

-Scalable processing of multiple forms with no code changes
+Scalable processing of multiple forms with no code changes<br>
 CI/CD integration using GitHub Actions (YAML workflow) to automatically process and validate all PDF files

 🧭 How It Works

-PDF files are placed in the /demo-files directory
+PDF files are placed in the /demo-files directory<br>

-The application processes each file and injects data into all form fields
+The application processes each file and injects data into all form fields<br>

-A new audited PDF is generated with visual indicators showing field mappings
+A new audited PDF is generated with visual indicators showing field mappings<br>
 Results can be reviewed locally or downloaded from GitHub Actions

 📁 Project Structure

-/src → Core Java logic for PDF processing and validation
+/src → Core Java logic for PDF processing and validation<br>

-/demo-files → Sample input files for testing
+/demo-files → Sample input files for testing<br>

-.github/workflows → CI pipeline that runs validation automatically
+.github/workflows → CI pipeline that runs validation automatically<br>
 AuditPDF.java → Main execution class

 ▶️ Getting Started